BiodiversityDataScienceCorp/2024_Group2/README.md

 ### Olivia's favorite species

 My favorite species is a giraffe, specifically a reticulated giraffe (Giraffa reticulata).
 I love their size, their slow nature, and their patterns.
 I just think they are beautiful animals, especially with their long eyelashes.

+### Antonio:

+My favorite animal is the Pacific treefrog.
+(Pseudacris Regilla) I grew up around a pond in rural Washington where during the summer, I would constantly hear hundreds or thousands of them making their noise.
+Which I have grown to love.